Postpartum Depression and 10 Ways to Deal with it

 As a new mother, your new role will often leave you feeling overwhelmed and lonely.
 Research has shown that when we feel lonely, it causes us to feel isolated.
 We also experience feelings of disconnection and not belonging.

 Also, high blood pressure, sleep disorders, and weak immunity are connected to loneliness.

 You can develop a support network by confiding in your partner, any other family member, or a close friend.
 If you feel that you are reluctant to share with people you know, or unwilling to connect, reach out to your healthcare provider or midwife, join a local support group for people with postpartum depression, or join an online forum.

 When you hear from others who are going through what you are experiencing, it will be very reassuring.
 Such interactions will also help boost your esteem.

 10. Psychotherapy and Medication

-If you have tried everything on the next list and it is not working.
-Your doctor may suggest psychotherapy or medication.
+If you have tried everything on the next list and it is not helping to deal with postpartum depression.
+Your doctor may suggest psychotherapy or medical support.

 - Making me-time for yourself

 - Pampering yourself

 - Being outdoors